wjl61901/impala-go/README.md

   db, err := sql.Open("impala", u.String())
 ```

-Also, you can bypass string-base data source name by using sql.OpenDB:
+Also, you can bypass the string-based data source name by using sql.OpenDB:

 ```go
   opts := impala.DefaultOptions